jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

   - Option 2: I don't have access to the email account

-- I'm having difficulties adding an inbox.
+- I'm having difficulties adding an email account.
 What should I do?

-- How many inboxes can I add?
+- How many email accounts can I add?

-- My inbox keeps getting paused due to error 550 5.1.8.
+- My email account keeps getting paused due to error 550 5.1.8.
 What does it mean?

 **Important:** Adding email accounts for sending is different from adding team members to your account.
 For a step-by-step guide on adding team members, check out this guide.